andrii-maglovanyi/algoholic/src/Functional_Programming/Lazy_Evaluation/README.md

 **Lazy evaluation** delays evaluating an expression until it is actually needed.
 When it is evaluated, the result is saved so repeated evaluation is not needed.
-The opposite (evaluating immediately) is called strict evaluation.
+The opposite (evaluating immediately) is called _strict evaluation_.

+Lazy evaluation is performant (and correct) only when correctly mixed with referential transparency.
+If the state of your variables is constantly changing, you can forget about memoization, and suddenly lazy evaluation becomes slower than doing it eagerly.

 ## Pros

 - Discard expressions that are not directly linked to result and reduce the time complexity of an algorithm.
 - Ability to work with infinite lists.
-- Short circuiting behavior.
+- Short circuiting behavior for a logical AND (&&).
 - Memoization.
+A dictionary where the key is the name of the variable, and the value is the result of the evaluation.
+When compiler encounters an already evaluated variable, it can simply look up the value in the dictionary.

 ## Cons

 - Can increase space complexity of an algorithm.
+- The reason so few compilers support lazy evaluation is that it makes writing an imperative, OOP-style compiler tricky.

 ---